spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-streams/10-function-composition.md

 <!--NOTE-->

-For the `--uri` option, replace the directory name and path of the artifact with the values appropriate to your system.
+For the `--uri` option.
+Replace the directory name and path of the artifact with the values appropriate to your system.

 <!--END_NOTE-->